Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Where can I find the Italian cryptocurrency regulation?

-The Italian Ministry of Economy and Finance (MEF) is responsible for overseeing crypto tax regulations.
+The Italian Ministry of Economy and Finance (MEF) oversees crypto tax regulations.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.